-Seven copies of proposals should be submitted to the Provost, and the application will be evaluated by the Provost and the Faculty Development and Scholarship Committee.
+Seven copies of proposals should be submitted to the Provost and the application will be evaluated by the Provost and the Faculty Development and Scholarship Committee.

-All recipients of such grants agree that within three months of the termination of the period during which the funds were expended they will present a written report of the results of the project to the Provost.
-The applicants further understand that they may be called upon to discuss some of the results of the project before an informal faculty colloquium.
+All recipients of such grants agree that within three months of the termination of the period during which the funds were expended, he or she will present a written report of the results of the project to the Provost.
+The applicant further understands that he or she may be called upon to discuss some of the results of the project before an informal faculty colloquium.